 - Fresh herbs if available chives, parsley, green onion

 - Heat olive oil in a medium skillet and saute vegetables sprinkled with salt, pepper and optional herbs.

 - Remove from heat and set aside once vegetables are cooked to your liking.

 - Whisk eggs in a small bowl, adding salt and pepper to taste

 - Spray a small skillet with olive oil spray.
 Place eggs and a splash of water in skillet, scrambling over low heat.
 Stir frequently and do not overcook.

 - Combine eggs and vegetables, top with fresh herbs and serve.

 - If you are unable to use oil for a specific diet, simply spray your skillet with olive oil or non-stick cooking spray before cooking vegetables.

-- Serve with a side of breakfast sausage or bacon.
+- Serve with a side of lean breakfast sausage or bacon.
 Or add the side of protein to your eggs in instruction 5 above.

 Pork and Pineapple Kabobs